nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 :exclamation: **CAUTION:**
 <br/>
-For a new applicant to be created, the `APPLICANT_NAME` and `PHONE_NUMBER` have to **both** be unique.
+* For a new applicant to be created, the `APPLICANT_NAME` and `PHONE_NUMBER` have to **both** be unique.
   Otherwise, the system will reject this as a duplicate applicant.
+* The last valid parameter found will treat all of the characters after it as its input.
+    * Consider this command: `adda /name Lady Gaga /phone 99129969 /interview 01/01/2024 1200 /invalid invalid`
+    * The `interview` parameter will treat `01/01/2024 1200 /invalid invalid` as its input which is invalid.

 </div>